barbagroup/pygbe_lspr_paper/repro_packs/repro_results_data/README.md

 1. Install PyGBe.

-Installation can be done via docker or from source.
+Installation can be done via Docker or from source.
 Dockerfile and instructions for source installation are available in the Github code repository https://github.com/barbagroup/pygbe

-2. Download input problem folders data from [zenodo](https://zenodo.org/record/2511600#.XB6o48tKjeQ)

-Download zip file and extract in desired location.
-If using docker container, data should be available in the container.
+2. Download input problem folders data from [zenodo](https://zenodo.org/record/2511600#.XB6o48tKjeQ) and extract in desired location.
+If using Docker container, data should be available in the container.

 **Important note**:
 When passing input problem folder path to run scripts the path must end in /: